stephenwan/jquery-json-editable/README.md

 * Version 1.9.1

-Other version should works as well but have not been tested.
+Other versions should work as well but have not been tested.

 ## Acknowledgement

-This project is inspired by the [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input) plugin.
+This project was inspired by [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input).
-I also want to thank its author for many helpful discussions and technical assistances.
+I would also like to thank its author for many helpful discussions.